 Each eco-friendly dress is made of either (in order of our eco-friendly fabrics preferences) 100% cotton, a linen/viscose blend, or straight viscose.

-They also use variable percentages of deadstock fabrics, depending on availability of trimming sourced from markets near their factory and those left behind by other brands.
+They also use variable percentages of deadstock fabrics, depending on availability.

 Supply chain & labor practices:

-These gorgeous dresses are made in woman-owned SEDEX partner factories in Delhi, India where they source materials.
+These gorgeous dresses are made in woman-owned SEDEX partner factories in Delhi, India, where they are sourced materials.

 They vet partners for ethical manufacturing practices by visiting in person.

-HarperSage manufactures its midi dresses, sustainable jumpsuits, and more in small batches to prevent waste.
+HarperSage manufactures its dresses, sustainable jumpsuits, and more in small batches to prevent waste.

 Digitally printed patterns ensure only the exact amount of ink and water needed is used.